async-go/company-handbook-template/README.md

   - Product areas (to be added)

 It's designed to make all of this easy to interact with, both for technical and non-technical team members.

+## Opinionated examples

+This template is designed to be an opinionated template.
+It includes templates, pages, examples, and content that is based on lessons learned we've seen work well in many places.
+You're of course free to diverge and remove/add anything you like, but we explicitly are aiming for a starting point that people new to these kinds of handbooks can get value and learn from.

+## Wiki vs. Static Site

+One thing you might be wondering is why not just use a wiki or live document editor instead of a static site for your company handbook.
+The main reason is the pull request workflow, where every proposed change can first be discussed using the discussion features built-in to your code host.
+These preserve the "who" and "why" for a change much better than the alternatives, which is very important in the context of a company handbook.

 ## Preview